daviderestivo/pi2-gpio-exp/7-segments_display/README_7-segments_display.md

   Qg  |	G
   Qh  |	DP (Dot Point)

-Below the table used to display the digit from 0-9 and A-F. Keep in mind the first bit on the right represent A (reverse order when entered in the shift register).
+Below the table used to display the digit from 0-9 (dec) and A-F (hex).
+Keep in mind that the first bit on the right represent Qa while the first bit on the left represent Qh: reverse order when entered in the shift register.

  Digit | BIN | HEX
 -------|-----|----